JamesMarcogliese/Patient-Generator/README.md

 1. Java Web Client for demonstrating the Web Service.

 Web Service allows creation of multiple patient records generated from a random data set, as well as from provided patient demographic options.
+Web Service endpoint can be accessed via `http://localhost:8080/patientgenerator-0.1/generationService?wsdl`.

+If a local application needs to be created to access the patient-generation webservice, generated class files from the WSDL can be found in `src/main/java/client/classes`.

-Records can be returned via SOAP to a web or standalone application, or to an http endpoint that can be specified in the `config.properties` file.
+Records can be returned to the caller via SOAP, or to an alternate http endpoint that can be specified in the `config.properties` file.
 Then `useEndpoint` flag when calling the generator should be set to `true` when an http endpoint is preferred.
 All records are returned in XML format in FHIR DSTU2 specification.

-If a local application needs to be created to access the patient-generation webservice, generated class files from the WSDL can be found in `src/main/java/client/classes`.

-Source file documentation can be found in the `docs` folder.
+Javadoc documentation can be found in the `docs` folder.

 How to start the Patient-Generator application
 ---